It grills. It smokes. It gives your food awesome flavor.

 How it Works

 The grill itself runs on electricity and is plugged into an outlet for power.
-Pellets are added to the hopper and funneled down to a rotating auger and motor.
+Pellets are added to the hopper and funneled down to a rotating auger and motor, as you can see in the diagram of our Silverbac wood pellet grill below.
 This auger then pushes pellets into the firepot at a speed and time set by the temperature control panel.
 When they reach the firepot, an ignitor rod creates a flame and smoke is produced.
 A fan at the bottom of the firepot blows upward and spreads heat and smoke around the body of the grill, adding that convection style cooking to your meal.

 This is where you have to start this discussion.
 Yes, there are other benefits you can read about below, but the real benefit of owning a pellet grill is the quality and flavor of the food you can make on them.
 The reason professional barbecue chefs use wood is because it provides the best flavor.
 And unlike gas or charcoal, you can vary the flavor with the type of wood pellets you choose, and you can even mix and match to create the perfect flavor for whatever you put on your grill.
 Our handy find your flavor guide below is great for a quick reference, or you can check out our more detailed guide on selecting the right flavor of pellets.